 In the good ole U.S. of A., practically everything goes into the fridge—including foods that would be better off on the counter or in the cupboard.
 And then we hear something that rocks our world: Europeans keep their eggs on the counter.
 In fact, they strongly recommend against refrigerating eggs.
 What gives?
 Two different philosophies about preventing the same nasty bug—that’s what.

 Yev Haidamaka / Rd.com

-If you want to try room temp eggs, head down to the local farmers’ market and talk to the sellers down there.
-Chances are they haven’t washed or refrigerated, the cuticle is intact, and you could keep the eggs on the counter.
+If you want to try room-temp eggs, head down to the local farmers’ market and talk to the sellers down there.
+Chances are they haven’t washed or refrigerated the eggs, the cuticle is intact, and you could keep the eggs on the counter.
 See if you can tell the difference—just remember to practice consistency: If an unwashed egg goes in the fridge, it should stay there until you’re ready to use it.